 Intuiface Composer is the authoring tool for creating your interactive experiences.
-With Composer you can design all aspects of your experience withouth writing any line of code.
+With Composer you can design all aspects of your experience without writing any line of code.
 Visit our Community to find user ideas, or take a look at our free Experience Samples for inspiration.
 For more details about using Composer, you can also subscribe to our free webinar sessions.

 Let's get our tour started !